FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 _(Incorrect.
 This answer is more appropriate for a critical incident.
 This response doesn’t consider the severity of the issue and the impact on the developer and response team.
 Managing a service should not require a “heroic effort.”
 Take basic mitigation steps, such as increasing the number of instances, and the developer can fix the issue on Monday.
 Google Cloud’s operations suite will close an incident if the alerting condition is no longer being met.)_

 -Increase the maximum number of instances in the MIG and verify that this resolves the issue.
 Check the incident documentation or labels to determine the on-call contact.
 Appoint an incident commander, and open a chat channel, or conference call for emergency response.
 Investigate and resolve the root cause of the issue.
 Write a blameless post-mortem and identify steps to prevent the issue, to ensure a culture of continuous improvement.
+_(Incorrect.
+This answer is more appropriate for a critical incident.
+This response doesn’t consider the severity of the issue and the impact on the developer and response team.
+Managing a service should not require a “heroic effort.”
+Take basic mitigation steps such as increasing the number of instances, and the developer can fix the issue on Monday.)_

 -Increase the maximum number of instances in the MIG and verify that this resolves the issue.
 Ensure that the ticket is annotated with your solution.
 Create a normal work ticket for the application developer with a link to the incident.
 Mark the incident as closed.